barend-erasmus/connection-pool-performance-testing/README.md

 | 5000              | 0.078                    | 12722.646           |

 ## Conclusion

+By making use of a single socket connection, we have gained an average of 79.06 % in performance.

 | Number of Request |                      |
 | ----------------- | -------------------- |